Updated:

 3.1 Searching

-TREE-SEARCH: returns a pointer to a node with key k if one exists; otherwise, it returns NIL.
-The procedure begins its search at the root and traces a simple path downward in the tree.
-For each node x it encounters, it compares the key k with x.key
+TREE-SEARCH: Returns a pointer to a node with key k if one exists; otherwise, returns NIL.
+The procedure starts at the root and traces a path downward, comparing k with each node’s key.

 {- @x: starting node